syncfusion-content/maui-docs/MAUI/Calendar/localization.md

 ---
 layout: post
 title: Localization in MAUI Calendar | Syncfusion
-description: Learn here all about Localization feature of Syncfusion .NET MAUI Calendar(SfCalendar) widget and more.
+description: Learn here all about Localization feature of Syncfusion .NET MAUI Calendar(SfCalendar) control and more.
 platform: maui
 control: SfCalendar
 documentation: ug